View our

 Christened as the “Tontine Building,” the spectacular new skyscraper began hosting insurance firms and financial offices when construction concluded in 1902.
 Indeed, the Tontine Building was an important cultural fixture in the Financial District for many decades, its tenants playing significant roles in the development of America’s rapidly modernizing monetary system.
 But as other beautiful buildings started to appear in different parts of Manhattan, the prominent companies based inside the structure gradually left.
 In their wake arrived the spirited Allan Gerdau, who bought the entire Tontine Building in 1937.
 Then the president of import-export conglomerate Otto Gerdau & Co., Allan Gerdau leapt at the chance of occupying the units within the prestigious edifice.
 Gerdau proceeded to oversee the growth of Otto Gerdau & Co. from inside the building over the next several years, expanding into diverse markets like fashion, furniture, and housewares.
 The greatest enterprise that Otto Gerdau & Co. managed during its time at the Tontine Building was the refinement of its pristine South Sea nacre, which it produced from afar on state-of-the-art Australian oyster farms.
 Unprecedented wealth graced Otto Gerdau & Co. as such, enabling its animated president to invest heavily into the upkeep of the Tontine Building.

 Gerdau went on to create novel features in the Tontine Building, including the Tontine Emporium in 1965.
 Packed full of exotic décor and antiques, Gerdau was always proud that the Tontine Emporium excelled at making every visitor feel incredibly welcome.
 (Gerdau had once expressed the following sentiment to the New York Times in regard to the facility: “I subscribe to the theory expressed by Confucius: behave toward everyone as if receiving a great guest.”)
 Allan Gerdau and his prosperous company subsequently remained the steadfast stewards of the Tontine Building until the former’s death during the 1980s.
 Supervised under Gerdau’s estate for many years thereafter, the historic Tontine Building was eventually acquired by the Paspaley family—admirers of Gerdau who also operated a lucrative pearl-collecting business in Australia known as the “Paspaley Pearling Company.”
 The Paspaleys were perplexed about how to utilize the building though, left only knowing that they wanted to preserve it for future generations to appreciate.
 After years of much deliberation, the family finally agreed to resurrect the historic structure as an amazing boutique hotel that would reflect Gerdau’s perspectives on hospitality.
 Construction commenced in 2021 and took months to finish.
 Architects with Stonehill Taylor worked diligently alongside the Paspaley family throughout the project, brilliantly renovating the interior spaces to offer a splendid collection of 180 ornate guestrooms.
-Debuting as “The Wall Street Hotel” a year later, the historic site soon emerged as one of the best places to visit in all Manhattan.
+Debuting as “The Wall Street Hotel” a year later, this historic hotel in New York soon emerged as one of the best places to visit in all Manhattan.
 A member of Historic Hotels of America since 2023, the hotel has since maintained its status as a top-rated destination thanks to the continued zeal of the Paspaley family.

 • About the Location +